Composition Design of Shape Memory Ceramics based on Gaussian Processes: Prediction of transformation temperature

-We also define the valence electron ratio ($VER$) to be one of the physical features in our study.
-VER is defined as the ratio of the average number of valence electrons to the average atomic number of the composition, defined as:
+Where the value of a physical feature for the cation of the oxide $k$ is represented by $p_k$ in Eq. \ref{eq:featureX}.
+The total no. of cations considered for creating the ceramic system is represented by $n_c$.
+Valence electron ratio (\textit{VER}) is also considered to be one of the physical features in our study. \textit{VER} is defined as the ratio of the average number of valence electrons to the average atomic number of the composition, defined as:

-Where $Z_k$ is the atomic number of cation that belongs to oxide $k$.
+Where $Z_k$ is the atomic number of cation that belongs to the oxide $k$.
 The set of physical features $\vec{x}$ derived from a ceramic system using Eq. \ref{eq:featureX} and Eq. \ref{eq:featureVER} are listed in Table \ref{table 1: List of features}.
 Some of these features might strongly correlate with each other, leading to the use of redundant information as input to the ML model.
 To identify the redundant features, we visualize the correlation among all features on Pearson correlation map \cite{Blyth1994} in Fig. \ref{fig1:Pearson map}, where a full blue circle indicates a +1 value of correlation.
 In comparison, a full red circle indicates a $-1$ value of correlation between variables.
 We observe in Fig. \ref{fig1:Pearson map} that there exists a strong correlation among features \textit{Z}, \textit{ev}, \textit{VER}, \textit{eff}.
-Since \textit{eff} has the highest correlation with $T_\text{f}$, we select the feature \textit{eff} and remove features \textit{Z}, \textit{ev}, \textit{VER} from the input space of the ML$_\text{T}$.
-This results in only six features in the input space of the ML$_\text{T}$, i.e., $\vec{x} =$ (\textit{rcle}, \textit{cs}, \textit{en}, \textit{rsla}, \textit{rio}, \textit{eff}).
-Next, we will compare ML regression models using the updated input space and choose the best-performing model as the ML$_\text{T}$ for predicting the $T_\text{f}$.
+Since \textit{eff} has the highest correlation with $T_\text{f}$, we select the feature \textit{eff} and remove features \textit{Z}, \textit{ev}, \textit{VER} from the input space.
+This results in only six features in the updated input space of the ML model, i.e., $\vec{x} =$ (\textit{rcle}, \textit{cs}, \textit{en}, \textit{rsla}, \textit{rio}, \textit{eff}).
+Building on this updated input space, the following section evaluates various ML regression models to identify the optimal architecture for predicting $T_\text{f}$.